Minimum Bids And Inactive For Search No More

 James: I hypothesized about quality scores being dynamic back in January 2008…I haven’t noticed and I don’t expect to see any abnormal changes with our client accounts as they relate to their quality scores in the coming month or two because I am confident this has been going on for quite some time.
 I believe AdWords is simply becoming more transparent but I have no way of confirming that.
 I was simply noticing a ‘test’ or some sort of long tail abnormality given the unique query.

-If you enjoyed this post, make sure you subscribe to our RSS feed or get email updates whenever we post anything new!
+If you enjoyed this post, make sure you subscribe to my RSS feed!

 Great post, thanks for sharing.